 The Forum will model collaboration in Atlantic Canada, expand our understanding of Indigenous ways of knowing, link with the Sustainable Development Goals, and move action in Atlantic Canada to the next level by producing a policy agenda and resources that support upstream policy development and implementation.
 Highlights include learnings from the Mental Health Commission of Canada’s (MHCC) early childhood mental health project, best practice from our Atlantic Canada consultations this spring, evidence from the National Collaborating Centre (NCC) on Healthy Public Policy, and best practice from Quebec.

 “When we think of mental health we often think of emotional difficulties and mental health problems and how we can resolve a crisis once it has occurred.
 This thinking demands an investment after the fact or ‘downstream’.
 ‘Upstream’ thinking means investing wisely for future success and addressing the broader determinants of mental health at a population level.
 We view mental health as a resource for all that requires a whole-of-government and whole-of-society approach.
 Although there is evidence to support an ‘upstream’ view, our current investment in policies and practice is ‘downstream’ and we will need a change in public and political support to think and invest differently.”

 – Professor Margaret Barry, ASI 2017 keynote speaker,

 WHO Collaborating Centre for Health Promotion Research, National University of Ireland, Galway

-The ASI 2020 Forum will be held August 24-26 in Charlottetown, PEI, on the unceded ancestral territory of the Mi’kmaq people.
+The ASI 2020 Forum will be held online from August 24-26 in Charlottetown, PEI, streaming from the unceded ancestral territory of the Mi’kmaq people.
 Materials in French and simultaneous interpretation will be available for many presentations.
-A Youth Leadership Program and a Children’s Program will also be offered.
+A Youth Leadership Program will also be offered.